decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-12-scalable-agreement.md

 This post aims for simplicity and does not optimize the parameter $\gamma$ or explore the full space of options for $\epsilon$ and $\delta$.

-### Main Ideas
+### Main Idea: subsample committees that only speaks once

-Instead of having all parties speak in each round, we will have only a *poly-logarithmic* number of parties speak in each round.
-This reduces the communication from $O(n^2)$ to $O(n \log^{O(1)} n)$.
-We will then adopt the analysis of the [previous protocols with constant expected time](https://decentralizedthoughts.github.io/2023-02-19-rand-and-consensus-2/) to work with this subsampling.
+* Instead of having all parties speak in each round, only a *poly-logarithmic* number of parties will speak in each round: This reduces the communication from $O(n^2)$ to $O(n \log^{O(1)} n)$.
+In this post, the committee members will run a variant of [this constant expected time protocol](https://decentralizedthoughts.github.io/2023-02-19-rand-and-consensus-2/), but this idea can be generalized to many other protocols.

-Each party will choose a random rank in $[1..n]$ and only parties with rank at most $k=\log^6 n$ will send messages in that round.
+* In each round, each party will choose a random rank in $[1..n]$ and only parties with rank at most $k=\log^6 n$ will send messages in that round.
 These elected parties will speak just once.
-So the weak adaptive adversary cannot predict who will speak in round $j$ before round $j$ starts, and corrupting them after seeing their messages is too late.
-This paradigm is called *You Only Speak Once* (YOSO) and was first introduced in the context of  [Blockchains by Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf) and [MPC by Gentry et al](https://eprint.iacr.org/2021/210).
+The weak adaptive adversary cannot predict who will speak in round $j$ before round $j$ starts, and corrupting them after seeing their messages is too late.
+This paradigm is called **You Only Speak Once** (YOSO) and was first introduced in the context of [Blockchains by Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf) and in the context of [MPC by Gentry et al](https://eprint.iacr.org/2021/210).

-### Using measure concentration
+### Using measure concentration to prove that committees are small and contains many non-faulty parties

 Fix a round $j$.
 Each party independently chooses a fresh random rank in $[1..n]$.
 Define